Kalkwst/Risotto/CONTRIBUTING.md

 * **Which version of Atom are you using**?
 * **What's the name and version of the OS you're using**?

+### Suggesting Enhancements

+This section guides you through submitting an enhancement suggestion for Risotto, including completely new features and minor improvements to existing functionality.
+Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

+Before creating enhancement suggestions, make a cursory search to see if the problem has already been reported, as you might find out that you don't need to create one.
+When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
+Fill out the appropriate template, including the steps that you imagine you would take if the feature you're requesting existed.

+#### How Do I Submit A (Good) Enhancement Suggestion?

+Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
+Create an issue on that repository and provide the info required by the feature request template.

+* **Use a clear and descriptive title** for the issue to identify the suggestion.
+* **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
+* **Provide specific examples to demonstrate the steps**.
+Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
+* **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
+* **Specify the name and version of the OS you're using.**

 ## Styleguides